 - Initiate, facilitate, and moderate classroom discussions.

-Foreign Language Professors with little to no experience tend to make between $34000 and $45630 while the more experienced ones make over $82980 per year.
+Foreign Language Professors with little to no experience tend to make between $38910 and $50890 while the more experienced ones can earn over $96850 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Foreign Language Professor is to move to a higher paying state like CA. Right now, the highest paying states for Foreign Language Professors are CA, NY, MA, NJ and UT.
+One of the easiest ways to increase your salary as a Postsecondary Foreign Language and Literature Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Foreign Language Professors are CA, NJ, NY, FL and UT.

-3 other factors that can increase your salary as A Foreign Language Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Foreign Language and Literature Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Foreign Language Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Foreign Language Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons